 Q. What is “BipCot”?

 A. It’s the Beastlick Internet Policy Commission Outreach Team.
-That’s the name of Michael W. Dean and Derrick Slopey’s software company.
-Some other folks are involved from time to time.
+That’s the name our software company.

 Q. What’s “Beastlick”?

 A. “Beastlick” for where we live.
 It’s the American Mountain West version of “Bumfuck, Egypt.”

 Q. So, the BipCot NoGov license…..is this a joke?

 A. No. It’s a license we wrote that we’re comfortable with.
 We are using it on software, media, products and services of our own, and we encourage others to use it.
 And it’s getting used and spread.
 For more on whether or not the BipCot license has “teeth”, please see Email conversation I had with Mark from Negativeland about BipCot. (tl/dr; BipCot doesn’t have any legal meaning, except the exception in part #9 added in version 1.2, to allow multi-license monetizing for the author.)